Geocaching: Geocaches

-For the traditional geocache, a geocacher will place a waterproof container containing a log book (with pen and/or pencil) and trade items or trackables, then record the cache's coordinates.
+For the traditional geocache, a geocacher will place a waterproof container containing a log book, often also a pen and/or pencil and trade items or trackables, then record the cache's coordinates.
 These coordinates, along with other details of the location, are posted on a listing site (see list of some sites below).
 Other geocachers obtain the coordinates from that listing site and seek out the cache using their handheld GPS receivers.
 The finding geocachers record their exploits in the logbook and online, but then must return the cache to the same coordinates so that other geocachers may find it.
 Geocachers are free to take objects (except the logbook, pencil, or stamp) from the cache in exchange for leaving something of similar or higher value.

 Typical cache "treasures", also known in the geocaching world as SWAG (a backronym of "stuff we all get"), are not high in monetary value but may hold personal value to the finder.
 Aside from the logbook, common cache contents are unusual coins or currency, small toys, ornamental buttons, CDs, or books.
 Although not required, many geocachers decide to leave behind signature items, such as personal geocoins, pins, or craft items, to mark their presence at the cache location.
-Disposable cameras are popular as they allow for anyone who found the cache to take a picture which can be developed and uploaded to a Geocaching web site listed below.
+Disposable cameras are popular as they allow for anyone who found the cache to take a picture which can be developed and uploaded to a geocaching web site listed below.
 Also common are objects that are moved from cache to cache called "hitchhikers", such as Travel Bugs or geocoins, whose travels may be logged and followed online.
-Cachers who initially place a Travel Bug or geocoin(s) often assign specific goals for their trackable items.
+Cachers who initially place a Travel Bug or Geocoin(s) often assign specific goals for their trackable items.
 Examples of goals are to be placed in a certain cache a long distance from home, or to travel to a certain country, or to travel faster and farther than other hitchhikers in a race.
 Less common trends are site-specific information pages about the historic significance of the site, types of trees, birds in the area or other such information.
 Higher-value items are occasionally included in geocaches as a reward for the First to Find (called "FTF"), or in locations which are harder to reach.

-Dangerous or illegal items, weapons, food, and drugs are not allowed and are specifically against the rules of most geocache listing sites.
+Dangerous or illegal items, including weapons and drugs, are not allowed and are specifically against the rules of most geocache listing sites.
+Food is also disallowed, even if sealed, as it is considered unhygienic and can attract animals.

 If a geocache has been vandalized or stolen by a person who is not familiar with geocaching, it is said to have been "muggled".
-The term plays off the fact that those not familiar with geocaching are called muggles, a word borrowed from the Harry Potter series of books which were rising in popularity at the same time geocaching started.
+The term plays off the fact that those not familiar with geocaching are called "muggles", a word borrowed from the Harry Potter series of books which were rising in popularity at the same time geocaching started.